learn-co-curriculum/react-hooks-components-basics/README.md

 ## Introduction

 Let's examine a high level overview of what a React component is before we implement one.
-The official [React documentation on components][react-component] says it best:
+The official [React documentation on components][react component] says it best:

 > Components let you split the UI into independent, reusable pieces, and think